-It’s very common for children with respiratory disorders to suffer from snoring and apneas (pauses in breathing) during sleep, some studies reveal that between a 4% and 10% of the population suffer from sleep apnea.
+It’s very common for children with respiratory disorders to suffer from snoring and apnea (pauses in breathing) during sleep, some studies reveal that between a 4% and 10% of the population suffer from sleep apnea.

 Snoring is the most common symptom.
-Parents are not always aware that their child snores and sometimes the snoring is interrupted by apneas.
+Parents are not always aware that their child snores and sometimes the snoring is interrupted by apnea.
 Usually these alterations happen during the REM phase of sleep and can go unnoticed.
 Some other symptoms are difficulty breathing, intercostal retraction and profuse sweating during sleep.

 Some diurnal symptoms are excessive daytime sleepiness, alterations in behavior like extreme shyness, social isolation, hyperactivity, aggression, difficulty in staying focused, etc. In more severe cases, the child may have an important tendency to fatigue quickly, dyspnea on exertion, and even heart failure.